 The afternoon before your procedure, your surgeon or staff at the preanesthesia testing clinic will contact you about when to arrive.
 If you're having a procedure on a Monday, we'll notify you on the preceding Friday.
-If you haven't heard from us by the afternoon on the business day before your surgery, call the preanesthesia clinic to confirm your arrival time.
+If you haven't heard from us by the afternoon on the business day before your surgery, call the preanesthesia team to confirm your arrival time.

 Things can change between the time your procedure was originally scheduled and when you actually have it.
 Make sure you notify us if:

 - There is any possibility you are pregnant

 - You become ill with a cough, fever, sore throat, nausea, vomiting or flu-like symptoms